Reviews, Best Prices, Comparisons, Expert Buying Guides

 Implications

-• Negative: Custom settings and overclocking configurations will be lost, requiring the user to reconfigure them.
+Negative: Custom settings and overclocking configurations stand to be erased, leaving the user with no choice but to reconfigure them.

 Scenario 2: Hardware Upgrade